unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-20-running-multiple-agents-safely-on-one-lan.md

 series: "Local First AI and Agent Operations"
 series_part: 13
 series_order: 130
-series_total: 14
+series_total: 17
 series_url: /blog/series/local-first-ai-and-agent-operations/
 series_previous_title: "Packaging Agent Operations as Installable Skills"
 series_previous_url: /technology/2026/09/18/packaging-agent-operations-as-installable-skills/
-series_next_title: "What Remains Before a Public Release"
+series_next_title: "What a Prerelease Still Has to Prove"
+series_next_url: /technology/2026/09/22/what-a-prerelease-still-has-to-prove/
+series_next_date: 2026-09-22 10:00:00 -0500
 series_companion_title: "Hands-On: Audit an Isolated Agent Testbed Before First Run"
 series_companion_url: /hands-on/2026/09/20/hands-on-audit-an-isolated-agent-testbed-before-first-run/
 series_companion_date: 2026-09-20 10:00:00 -0500
 published: true
 ---

-This is Part 13 of the fourteen-part Local-First Agent Operations series.
+This is Part 13 of the seventeen-part Local-First Agent Operations series.
 In [Part 12]({{ page.series_previous_url | relative_url }}), I packaged operational judgment without turning a skill into another control plane.
 That raises the next question almost immediately: if I want a second agent for testing, how separate is separate enough?

 My first answer was the obvious one.
 Give the agent another macOS account, perhaps put it on an older machine, and let it use the model server over the LAN.
 Different username, different home directory, different process.
 It looks tidy on a whiteboard.